derthadams/IMDb-to-neo4j/README.md

     Number of rows to skip:

-Once you've entered the number of rows, the script will begin visiting the profile page for each person on the list, and each episode of each show that they're listed as working on will be recursively scraped in order to generate season entities.
+Once you've entered the number of rows, the script will visit the profile page for each person on the list.
+It will then recursively scrape the page of each episode of each show they're credited with in order to generate season entities.

-The script will check neo4j first for any episodes to try and avoid having to scrape the episode page, and will save any new episodes it encounters back to neo4j for later use.
+The script will check neo4j first for any episodes to avoid having to scrape the episode page, and will save any new episodes it encounters back to neo4j for later use.

 After scraping is completed Chrome will quit and you can find a csv results file in the same